 Zorro

-I did another work shop cast by Anne Vosser for the Zorro musical which was eventually all from old pc 5288on at the Garrick.
+I did another work shop cast by Anne Vosser for the Zorro musical which was eventually on at the Garrick.
 It was very early on it’s development and I played Pedro, Zorro’s manservant, who eventually disappeared from the final piece having been a mute in a later version at another workshop!
 It was rehearsed and performed in front of investors at the American School in the Tottenham Court Road.
 Tim Hower who was Zorro, was absolutely fabulous.
 A true talent.
 What a terrific voice.
 He tended to forget where he was supposed to stand though and I grabbed him and put him on his mark a few times.
 The director Chris Renshaw took me aside.
 ‘Do that more often!
 It’s funny!’ he said.
 So I pushed and pulled Tim who was very amenable to being told where to go.
 That’s a pic of him.
-And one of Frances Ruffelle. all from old pc 5296
+And one of Frances Ruffelle.

 That’s the last proper theatre I’ve done!
 Other than other shows I’ve produced!
 Voicing took over!